Reviews You Can Rely On

 To find the best wine aerators, we poured over the market's most popular models before purchasing and testing 9 of the top aerators available.
 Our crew of testers eagerly used each product on high-end bottles of red as well as low-priced grocery store merlots and cabernets to tease out the differences in performance.
 Using blind taste tests with a panel of judges, we compared the level of enhanced taste and aroma before also assessing ease of operation, cleaning, and even aesthetics.
 We searched for models that add thoughtfulness when paired with a bottle as a gift, found styles that start conversations, and discovered ones that are quick to plug and play with no extra fuss.

 From wine to whiskey, our libation experts have tested an array of barware and accessories.
-You'll find everything from top-ranked wine openers and best wine stoppers to quality beer glasses and the best barware set for crafting the perfect cocktail.
+You'll find everything from top-ranked wine openers and wine stoppers to quality beer glasses and barware set for crafting the perfect cocktail.

 1